ed0ard/CS2-Bot-Improver/README.md

 4. Refine bot behavior, allowing them to spam smokes and anti-flash
 5. Make bots smarter and more organized
 6. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
+7. Reomve the restriction that prevents bots from buying in pistol rounds and overtime
-7. Remove the prefix from bot names
+8. Remove the prefix from bot names
-8. Tweak game rules to make them more friendly to bots
+9. Tweak game rules to make them more friendly to bots
-9. Add some commands to make the game more fun
+10. Add some commands to make the game more fun

 ## Installation